jstg004/blockchain_research/blockchain_notes00.md

   3. initialize ```GAS = STARTGAS```
      * take off a certain quantity of ```gas``` per byte to pay for the bytes in the transaction
-  4. transfer the transaction balue from the sender's account to the receiving account
+  4. transfer the transaction value from the sender's account to the receiving account
      * if receiving account does not yet exist then create it
      * if receiving account is a contract then run the contract's code
        * the contract's code runs to completion or until the execution runs out of ```gas```
-  5. if the value transfer failed because the sender did not have enough funds or the code execution ran out of gas then revert all state changes execpt the payment of the fees
+  5. if the value transfer failed because the sender did not have enough funds or the code execution ran out of gas then revert all state changes except the payment of the fees
      * add these fees to the miner's account
   6. otherwise, refund the fees for all remaining gas to the sender
      * send the fees paid for ```gas``` consumed to the miner